DebitCardz/mc-chestui-plus/README.md

 The primary aim of this project was to add additional features to the original project and redo a few elements to better suite my own personal needs from the project.

+## Supported Versions
+* 1.19.4
+* 1.20
+* 1.20.1

+*ChestUI+ will only work properly on versions 1.19.4 and above due to issues with Kyori Components.*

 # Changes From Original

 ### GUI